pshrmn/curi/README.md

 [![Travis][build-badge]][build]

-A set of configuration-based URI routing packages.
+Curi lets you create a simple, configurable routing object to render your single-page application.
+Curi uses [addons](./docs/tutorials/03-curi-addons.md) and [middleware](./docs/tutorials/04-curi-middleware.md) to customize how you render your application.

+Curi is not React specific, but it does come with a number of [React packages](#react) that you can use to integrate Curi into a React application.

+### Learn

 Just getting started?
 Please check out these [Curi tutorials](./docs/tutorials).
 Alternatively, there is a general introduction to Curi that you can read [on Medium](https://medium.com/@pshrmn/route-with-curi-221237ba71d8).

+For a reference to some of the terms used with Curi, please see the [glossary](./docs/GLOSSARY.md)

+### Examples

 You can test Curi out with these small demos:
 * [CodeSandbox](https://codesandbox.io/embed/gLX5W2gvj)
 * [CodePen](https://codepen.io/pshrmn/pen/mmebOK)

-There are also a number of examples in the [examples](/examples) directory, many of which provide links to CodeSandbox demos.
+There are also a number of [examples](/examples) that you can learn from.
+Many of these provide links to CodeSandbox demos so that you can test them in your browser.

-For a reference to some of the terms used with Curi, please see the [glossary](./docs/GLOSSARY.md)

-Packages:
+### Packages:
 * [curi](#curi)
 * [Addons](#addons)
   * [pathname (built-in)](#pathname)